inko-lang/inko/docs/source/getting-started/ivm.md

-# Using Inko's version manager
+# The Inko version manager

 Inko has its own version manager: [ivm](https://github.com/inko-lang/ivm).
 Using ivm you can install and manage multiple versions of Inko. ivm is written